We (un-)COVER change makers and CONNECT people to COLLABORATE on projects that drive cultural, social, and economic impact.

 Interviewees have credited their impactmania interviews for help securing a commencement speech; speaking engagements; fundraising; strategic partnerships; and attracting new clients.

-A number of impactmania interviewees have gone on to be covered in: The New York Times, Wall Street Journal, Wired, Departures Magazine, United Nations, U.S. Consulate, U.S. Embassy, the White House, Harvard Business School, UCSB, USC, SFSU, PNCA, etc.
+A number of impactmania interviewees have gone on to be covered in The New York Times, Wall Street Journal, Wired, Departures Magazine, United Nations, U.S. Consulates, U.S. Embassy, the White House, Harvard Business School, UCSB, USC, SFSU, PNCA, etc.

 Impact Makers X

-impactmania events have been attended by thousands of people, including a number of the people we have interviewed, such as: a Nobel Peace Prize nominee; Chair Federal Commission on Long Term Health Care; MacArthur Fellow; Women Hall of Fame inductee; artists; scientists; entrepreneurs; philanthropists; etc.
+impactmania events have been attended by thousands of people, including a Nobel Peace Prize nominee; Chair Federal Commission on Long Term Health Care; MacArthur Fellow; Women Hall of Fame inductee; Emmy winner; Mayor of Santa Barbara; Baroness; VP Intel; ABC TV Senior Producer; artists; scientists; entrepreneurs; philanthropists; etc.

 Women of Impact